-Taiwan has the highest density of convenient stores in the world, and they all sell sim cards.
+Taiwan has the highest density of convenience stores in the world, and they all sell SIM cards.

-2 – Buy a Sim Card at a Convenient Store
+2 – Buy a SIM card at a convenience store

-Once again, most of the people who work at convenient stores don’t speak great English (unless you’re lucky!) but it shouldn’t be too hard.
+Once again, most of the people who work at convenience stores don’t speak great English (unless you’re lucky!) but it shouldn’t be too hard.

 3 – Use Taipei Free Wi-Fi